Koala Rescued from Tragic Fires

 - Only licenced wildlife carers can rehabilitate native animals and WIRES always needs more volunteers.
 If you are interested in joining WIRES to help rescue and care for native animals long-term read our information about becoming a volunteer.

-- To help rescue and care for wildlife please donate to WIRES Emergency Fund and share the link with others.
-Emergency funds are the best way to enable us to quickly respond to the specific needs of different animals across all regions.
+- Emergency funds are the best way to enable us to respond quickly to the specific needs of different animals across all regions.
 All gifts $2 and over are tax-deductible.

 Please make sure you have all the information you will need to keep safe.